Why is paper recycling important?

 Facts about the importance of recycling paper

-- They reduce soil contamination.
+- Reduce soil contamination.

 - The need to prepare new spaces to dump waste derived from paper production is reduced.